abdullahaleem/unsupervised-pattern-mining/README.md

-The algorithm, taken from the book written by my Professor, Bing Liu:
+The algorithm, taken from the book written by my Professor at Univeristy of Illinois at Chicago, Bing Liu:

 1. Find every item i whose actual support in the sequence database S is at least MIS(i). i is called a frequent item.